deislabs/bindle/docs/webassembly.md

 In this document, we will walk through multiple examples of how Stargazer Applications are described, structured,constructed, read, and executed.

-> A core principal of Bindle is that all members of a package must be referenced as parcels.
+> A core principle of Bindle is that all members of a package must be referenced as parcels.
 > In this model, there is no "runtime dependency resolution" in the sense where a nondeterministic process must resolve an identifier to an external package.
 > Parcels are referenced by SHA and signed cryptographically.
 > Only the parcels attached to an invoice may be used to construct the application.